sophon-crypto/fairstaking1kv/1kv-mst.md

      - stash
      - rward
      - faults
-     - average-points
+     - average-era-points
-     - nearest-points
+     - recent-era-points
      - ...

 #### 3.2.2 active validators could be sorted by many fields:
-     - by avarage era
+     - by avarage era point
-     - by nearest era point （in the last 24 hours)
+     - by recent era point （in the last 24 hours)
-     - by already-nominated amount
+     - by active/inactive nominated amount
      - ...

 ### 3.3 other consideration